BryannYeap/Hangman---ReactJS/README.md

 This is a solo web development project using HTML, CSS, and JavaScript, making use of the ReactJS framework.
 The project itself is a game called [Hangman](<https://en.wikipedia.org/wiki/Hangman_(game)>).

-Navigate here to try out this web project yourself: [HANGMAN PROJECT](https://frozen-dusk-39512.herokuapp.com/)
+Navigate here to try out this web project yourself: [HANGMAN PROJECT](https://hang-man-react-js.netlify.app/)

-Note: This application is hosted on a free Heroku account, thus might take 15-20s to load

 ## Notable Features